-Offering more control than broad match, the broad match modifier option shows only ads in searches that include the words that you’ve marked with a plus sign, such as +red +shoes, or close variations of the plussed terms.
-More words may appear before, after or between the terms.
-For example, the broad match modified keywords +red +shoes can match a search query for “red men’s shoes,” but not for “blue shoes” or “red hiking boots".
-This can help increase how relevant searches are to your ads, and improve your click-through (CTR) and conversion rates.
+Broad match modifier terms that you designate with '+' can match to any part of a search.
+Additional words may appear in the search before, after or in between your '+' terms.
+For example, the broad match modified keywords +red +shoes can match a search for “shoes for sale that are red” or “red men’s shoes,” but not for “blue shoes” or “red hiking boots".
+This extra degree of specificity can help increase how relevant searches are to your ads, and improve your click-through (CTR) and conversion rates.

 This article explains what broad match modifiers are and how they can be used to help your ads reach more relevant customers.

-By default, Google Ads uses the broad match option to target searches that include any combination of the words that comprise your keyword term, as well as searches containing synonyms or other variations of those words (such as related searches).
-So although a broad match keyword like tennis shoes might send a lot of relevant click traffic to your site, you might reach more searches than you originally intended.
+By default, Google Ads uses the broad-match option to target searches that include any combination of the words that comprise your keyword term, as well as searches containing close variations of these terms or combinations of these terms into a single keyword.

 How broad match modifiers impact traffic and clicks

-- Leave your existing broad match keywords active (rather than editing or removing them).
+- Leave your existing broad-match keywords active (rather than editing or removing them).

 - If you've primarily used broad match keywords, consider adjusting your bids as you add modified broad match keywords.
 A higher cost-per-click (CPC) bid may increase your click volume and conversions.